CLI Flags¶

 --mcp-config¶

-Path to a JSON config file for MCP server modules.
+JSON config for MCP server modules (a path to a JSON file, or inline JSON — also settable as the mcp_servers section of a --config file).
 Format: [{"name": "srv", "transport": "stdio", "command": "cmd", "args": ["a"]}, {"name": "srv2", "transport": "sse", "url": "http://..."}]

 --mcp-stubs¶